sjentsch/Rdata4jamovi/README.md

 please follow the instructions at the end of the README file of Vincent's repository (https://github.com/vincentarelbundock/Rdatasets) for having them removed.
-You may write me an e-mail in addition so that I can trigger an update of this module where the data in question aren't included.
+You may write me an e-mail in addition so that I can trigger an update of the jamovi module where the data in question aren't included.

 This repository doesn't store the R packages containing the data sets to be included in the final jamovi module.
 Instead, these packages are